TommySuenProbably/General-Projects/README.md

 6) "Cooking Dada" - VR cooking tutorial game (credits to Ryosaka for grabber) **Final Gambit if "Cooking Dada" had failed: a simple but fluid juggling game**

 I am working on a profile website using the React framework/library and hope to use some modelling to enhance some animations.
+I am planning to use GraphQL somehow to aggregate data from other profiles.
+This is in the works.